GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.md

 :::{tab-item} Template directory

 The template directory is where QGIS is looking for layout templates.
 If you have templates saved here, you can load templates directly through the layout manager without selecting the file.
 On windows, the file path is `\Users\AppData\Roaming\QGIS\QGIS3\profiles\default\composer_templates`.
-On mac,

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_template_directory
 .mp4"></video>